 Low GI bread takes less than five minutes of your time using a basic machine.

-Our daily loaf has since the early mists of time been a staple in the diet of human beings and is likely to remain so despite some doubts about just how healthy it is.
+Our daily loaf has since the early mists of time been a staple in the diet of human beings and is likely to remain so despite some doubts about just how nutritous it is.

-Let's get it over with; white bread and rolls may melt in the mouth and taste divine but they rank amongst the very worst of junk foods that you can eat.
+Let us get it over with; white bread and rolls may melt in the mouth and taste divine but they rank amongst the very worst of junk foods that you can eat.

 The main concern with bread is how quickly it is turned into sugar in the blood stream; enter some understanding of the term glycemic index.
-Some foods, which include your favourite loaf, white rice and potato are turned very rapidly into blood glucose if eaten on their own.
+Some foods, which include your favourite loaf, white rice and potato are turned very rapidly into glucose if eaten on their own.

 Let me say that again; enjoyed in isolation, many carbohydrates have a very high glycemic index.
 We need to look at the context of the whole meal rather than one particular food.

 Adding fibre, fat and protein when baking your bread radically changes how quickly it is digested and turned into sugar.

 Even whole wheat from the supermarket has a fairly high glycemic index, due to the refining, but because of its inherent fibrous bran, it is digested more slowly than white bread.
 Add butter, cheese or a slice of ham, and a leaf of lettuce and you have a quite different kettle of fish.